sreeramsunkara/TAS-Workshop-CAH/README.md

 **Let's recap:**
 - You ssh'ed into your Workshop VM and verified the versions of certain installed CLIs (Command Line Interface) such as the cf CLI.
-- You used `cf login` to point to a TAS plaform and login.
+- You used `cf login` to point to a TAS platform and to login.
 You then used `cf push` to  push your first App to TAS: a game of chess.
 - Please note that:
   - Your Chess App has a FQDN (fully qualified domain name)
   - Your App is secured by a valid Certificate which enables HTTPS communication